 Helen Clark said on Monday that Chinese officials only acted after the New Zealand government contacted the central government in Beijing.

 “They [Fonterra] have been trying for weeks to get official recall and the local authorities in China would not do it,” Clark told TVNZ.

 Fonterra said it had raised the alarm more than a month ago, urging a public recall.

 Clark said she was told of the problem on September 5 and three days later New Zealand officials were ordered to bypass local officials and inform the Chinese central government.

-“As you can imagine when New Zealand government blew the whistle in Beijing a very heavy hand then descended on the local authorities,” she added.
+“As you can imagine, when the New Zealand government blew the whistle in Beijing a very heavy hand then descended on the local authorities,” she added.

-Chinese authorities ordered Sanlu to halt production last week after investigators found the chemical melamine in its powder was causing kidney stones in infants.
+Chinese authorities ordered Sanlu to halt production last week after investigators found melamine in its powder.

 But Sanlu had begun receiving customer complaints as early as March that babies’ urine was discoloured and that some had been admitted to hospital.